Thrombotic Thrombocytopenic Purpura (TTP)

 History

-Patients with thrombotic thrombocytopenic purpura (TTP) typically report an acute or subacute onset of the following symptoms related to central nervous system (CNS) dysfunction, anemia, or thrombocytopenia:
+Patients with thrombotic thrombocytopenic purpura (TTP) typically report an acute or subacute onset of the following signs and symptoms related to central nervous system (CNS) dysfunction, anemia, or thrombocytopenia:

 Clinical manifestations may also include the following:

-Patients with TTP or HUS have no characteristic physical findings.
+Patients with TTP have no characteristic physical findings.
 Findings upon examination depend on the severity of involvement of the target organ systems.

 Hemolytic anemia and thrombocytopenia cause pallor, jaundice, and petechiae.
 Abnormal findings on neurologic examination consist of mental status changes and/or focal neurologic deficits.
 These defects can be evanescent and, thus, present as transient ischemic attacks.
 Organomegaly is not typical.